mstocco/mariostoc.co/content/traininglog/20220123-ironman2022-31weeksout.md

 I think Elliot wrote today with the idea of me doing the swim first.
 50m length swimming at _Crystal Pool_ started in the afternoon at 1530 (no morning lengths) so...
 <!---->
-Actually, swimming in the afternoon, even after a 2 hour ride worked out as Carina was able to come to the pool with me and we had a whole lane to ourselves.

 For today's ride, I headed on up _Highland Road_, continuing off the pavement to _Munn Road_ before finding my way into the south end of _Mount Work Park_.
 That gave me 46 minutes of steady, mostly uphill riding before hitting some single track.
 In the park, I discovered a couple of _"new to me"_ trails that were in my comfort zone, and some of _Second Avenue_ (fire road) too.
 I exited the park using _Executive West_ but not before exploring _BFF_ to _Kilarney Lake_ first.

 ![Bike](/assets/jpg/bike-20220129.jpeg)